-2. Black and white conversion (optional, if the photo is in black and white).
+2. Black and white conversion (optional, if the photo is in B&W).

 3. Realization and expression of the original artistic vision: “how did the artist express his vision and is this visual expression a logical and effective one, keeping in mind the artistic vision?” – this will include both criteria #1 and #2.

 Online portfolio reviews will include in-depth reviews of specific images with detailed suggestions and if needed on-line live video demonstration on how to improve.